-The City's Maintenance Supervisor and Building Inspector are responsible for the majority of the various program elements.
+The City's Maintenance Supervisor and Building Inspector were responsible for the majority of the various program elements this reporting period.
 Employees in all City departments have received instruction on the program objectives and are provided with opportunities to attend educational programs.
 A detailed outline of each department's role is included in the City's Storm Water Management Plan (SWMP) as required for the Phase II MS4 permit.